ylabo0717/iPhone-3D-Reconstruction/README.md

     ./Reconstruction.bat ./data/2021-08-13_012134
     ```

-    The integrated.ply file are saved in <data path>/scene/ folder.
+    The integrated.ply file will be saved in <data path>/scene/ folder.

     ```
     data